-This would be the first time the 1,300 urogynecologists, urologists and gynecologists would be presented with a full explanation of the issues involved in pelvic mesh litigation.
-An attorney representing mesh manufacturers would explain industry’s defense of allegations of a defective product, while a plaintiffs’ attorney would reveal what industry knew before it marketed its pelvic mesh products, and when it knew it.
+A full room - 1,300 urogynecologists, urologists and gynecologists would be presented to listen to both sides involved with pelvic mesh litigation.
+An attorney representing mesh manufacturers would explain industry's defense of allegations of a defective product, while a plaintiffs' attorney would reveal what industry knew before it marketed its pelvic mesh products, and when it knew it.

-None of these doctors had presumably ever sat in a trial, and from the previous day’s session, Current Status (See story here), those present did not seem to be aware of even the basics of mesh litigation, certainly not in its scope and in the fact that the 100,000 women who have filed defective product actions in this country still suffer life-altering injuries to varying degrees.
+None of these doctors had presumably ever sat in a trial, and from the previous day’s session, Current Status (See story here), those present did not seem to be aware of even the basics of mesh litigation, specifically that more than 100,000 women had filed defective product actions as they continue to suffer life-altering injuries to varying degrees.
 Some will never be the same.

 Instead, some of the doctors who sat in the Current Status session indicated women were seeking a "payday."